ku1ik/stderred/README.md

 is being run.
 Thanks to that you can compile stderred for both architectures and automatically use proper version of this shared library.

-On 64-bit Fedora, for example, you need to install libc development headers for both architectures:
+First install libc development headers for both architectures and then compile it like this:

-    $ sudo yum install glibc-devel.i686 glibc-devel.x86_64

-compile it like this:

     $ make 32 && make 64